Renting Process Explained

 Providing reference details for renting

 Before we can draw up the Tenancy agreement we will need to take references including a credit check.
 We have to satisfy the landlord that you are able to pay the rent and have a good character reference.
-You will be able to complete the reference online via our website link; once you have signed up we will email you the details.
-Once you start the reference process all information needs to be completed within 24 hours.
+You will receive an email with the details of the referencing process and an online application form; for which all information needs to be completed within 24 hours.

-- Your address history for the last 3 years
+- Proof of address and your address history for the last 3 years

-- Name of previous landlord/managing agent (if any)
+- Previous landlord/ managing agent details (if any)

-- If you’re a student you will need to provide proof of your student status
+- Students will be asked to provide proof of student status

 In some circumstances we will ask for a Guarantor to underwrite the rent.
 Typically this is the case when the tenant is a student, is self-employed or has only been employed for a short while.
 A Guarantor has to be a homeowner, have a clean credit history, and be in employment or in receipt of pensions.
 Your contact at ludlowthompson will explain more if necessary and make the appropriate arrangements.